atbcb/ICTTestingBaseline/_baselines/06Images.md

     </li>
     <li id="1TI-3">Check that the ARIA role is <strong>NOT</strong> "presentation".[SC 4.1.2]</li>
     <li id="1TI-4">Check that the ARIA role is <strong>NOT</strong> "none".[SC 4.1.2]</li>
-    <li id="1TI-6">Check that the non-empty text alternative (combination of accessible name and accessible description) provides an equivalent description of the image. </li>
+    <li id="1TI-6">Check that the non-empty text alternative (combination of accessible name and accessible description) provides an equivalent description of the image's purpose. </li>
 </ol>

 ##### Test Results